 QBR Best Practices & Advice

 If you take nothing else away from this article, please take note of the following advice to create an engaging QBR presentation.
 This is your chance to say the things you need to say.
 If things are going swimmingly, let people know what you did and why it worked!
-And again, if something is getting in your way, DO NOT be shy in identifying what it is.
+And again, if something is getting in your way, DO NOT be shy in identifying it.

 Have an Opinion